zhenzixia/kubernetes/docs/admin/kubelet.md

       --enable-server[=true]: Enable the Kubelet's server
       --event-burst=10: Maximum size of a bursty event records, temporarily allows event records to burst to this number, while still not exceeding event-qps.
 Only used if --event-qps > 0
       --event-qps=5: If > 0, limit event creations per second to this value.
 If 0, unlimited.
-      --eviction-hard="": A set of eviction thresholds (e.g. memory.available<1Gi) that if met would trigger a pod eviction.
-      --eviction-max-pod-grace-period=0: Maximum allowed grace period (in seconds) to use when terminating pods in response to a soft eviction threshold being met.
-If negative, defer to pod specified value.
-      --eviction-pressure-transition-period=5m0s: Duration for which the kubelet has to wait before transitioning out of an eviction pressure condition.
-      --eviction-soft="": A set of eviction thresholds (e.g. memory.available<1.5Gi) that if met over a corresponding grace period would trigger a pod eviction.
-      --eviction-soft-grace-period="": A set of eviction grace periods (e.g. memory.available=1m30s) that correspond to how long a soft eviction threshold must hold before triggering a pod eviction.
       --experimental-flannel-overlay[=false]: Experimental support for starting the kubelet with the default overlay network (flannel).
 Assumes flanneld is already running in client mode. [default=false]
-      --experimental-nvidia-gpus=0: Number of NVIDIA GPU devices on this node.
-Only 0 (default) and 1 are currently supported.
       --file-check-frequency=20s: Duration between checking config files for new data --google-json-key="": The Google Cloud Platform Service Account JSON Key to use for authentication.
       --hairpin-mode="promiscuous-bridge": How should the kubelet setup hairpin NAT.
 This allows endpoints of a Service to loadbalance back to themselves if they should try to access their own Service.
 Valid values are "promiscuous-bridge", "hairpin-veth" and "none".